onurcanbektas/onurcanbektas.github.io/_posts/2020-01-01-online-courses.md

 </p>

-## Somewhat not-that-much clear, but still there are lots of things one can learn
+## Might not be the clearest lectures, but still there are lots of things one can learn

 <p>
 <br>Title: Financial theory (undergraduate course)